July 28, 2017

 The momentum for true transformation is lost within 1 to 2 years, or maybe even before the launch itself.
 All the program can realistically hope for is a modest expansion of services or training, or narrowly focused research that might generate publications and another grant to the benefit of the researcher but no one else.
 And while the program will also hope that no one remembers the promises made when the initiative was launched, the donors, legislators, and advocates who fueled the initiative are no fools.
 Attempts to re-kindle enthusiasm for future ASD initiatives are quietly snuffed by whispers of past failures to deliver.
-Gaps in care are largely untouched, or maybe are even greater than before, ironically spurred by the enthusiasm originally generated when the new initiative was first announced.
+Gaps in care are largely untouched, or maybe are even greater than before, spurred ironically by the enthusiasm originally generated when the new initiative was first announced.

 This story can be told at countless sites across the country.
 Why?
 It is not for a lack of science: there are many promising practices we have yet to fully exploit.
 It is not for a lack of front-line faculty, educators, or clinicians: universities are churning out new professionals with better training every day.
 In most cases, it is not even for a lack of funding, because of the commitments made by generous donors.
 And it is certainly not for a lack of need: the gaps in even the most basic care are well-documented on this site and elsewhere.
-It occurs because of another kind of gap, the gap between ideas and implementation, between vague aspirations and a detailed plan, between those with the ambition to dream and those with the experience to deliver.
+It occurs because of another kind of gap, the gap between ideas and implementation, between vague aspirations and a detailed plan, between those with the ambition to dream and those with the experience and commitment to deliver.